 - Can you clearly state your mission (it should be two sentences or less)?

 - Have you carefully considered a partnership with an existing organization?
-Visit the UNA Members Directory to see what others are doing.
+Visit the UNA Members Directory to find over 600 of the more than 6000 nonprofits in Utah!

 - Can you describe what success looks like?